 years, ending in 2003.
-Based on the success of this initial effort, the County sought to re-authorize the Trust Fund, via a public guestion to the electorate on the ballot of November 4th, 2003.
+Based on the success of this initial effort, the County sought to re-authorize the Trust Fund, via a public question to the electorate on the ballot of November 4th, 2003.

-This second ballot question was also approved by a twoto-one majority of those who voted.
+This second ballot question was also approved by a two-to-one majority of those who voted.
 The vote of approval allowed the Freeholder Board to re-authorize and modify the Trust Fund, which they on December 17th, 2003.
 In the summer of 2000, the Garfield City Council developed a proposal to sell to the County the largest undeveloped area in southern Bergen County.
 The forty-four acres, located in the Borough of Elmwood Park, provide Garfield's biggest water source with fourteen artesian wells.
 To protect the green space and provide water, the City retained its rights to the ground water and sold the land to the County77.

 In February 2002, the Department of Parks and Recreation began plans for a baseball field for children who use wheelchairs.
-The field was designed to have a cushioned, flat terrain with no bumps, ruts, rocks, or grass where a wheelchair could get stuck or roll over.
+The field was designed to have a cushioned. flat terrain with no bumps, ruts, rocks, or grass where a wheelchair could get stuck or roll over.
 Bases would be painted directly onto the synthetic turf to eliminate any barriers to those with difficulty walking.
 The bases were large enough to accommodate wheelchairs and visible to those with visual impairments, and dugouts, stands, and restrooms were wheelchair accessible.
 Challenger field, which was estimated to cost approximately \$865,000, were one of four baseball diamonds to be built at Overpeck Park in Palisades Park.
 Believed to be the first completely usable facility in the State for youngsters with all types of disabilities, it was designed to enable kids to fully participate no matter what their ability so they didn't have to feel left out78.

 Bergen County opened the "missing link" of pathway that connected what had been a divided Saddle River County Park in August 2002.
 From Rochelle Park to Ridgewood, park enthusiasts can now run, cycle, or skate a continuous eleven miles through six Bergen towns.
 The new one-mile section just north of the Otto C. Pehle area runs behind homes off Saddle River Road and under the bridge carrying Red Mill Road.
 The path travels on a new pedestrian bridge under the Route 4.
-Not only did the new pathway connect the two ends of Saddle River County Park, it also offers the first true access to one of the County's most obscure historic landmarks: Easton Tower, a centuryold sandstone irrigation tower and waterwheel that once pumped water to the lush estate of wealthy businessman Edward D. Easton79.
+Not only did the new pathway connect the two ends of Saddle River County Park, it also offers the first true access to one of the County's most obscure historic landmarks: Easton Tower, a century-